microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 Resource Types
 ~~~~~~~~~~~~~~

-| Following is mapping for new resource types supported in all raytracing shaders.
+| Following table provides mapping for new resource types supported in all raytracing shaders.

 ===================================     =================================
         HLSL Type                               SPIR-V Opcode